gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

 +--------------------------------------+---------------+---------------------+
 ```

 You can now use the pool to generate a subnet.
-It automatically
-forces us to use a prefix length of 64 bits.
+The 64 bit prefix length is fixed for each generated subnet.

 You can use the subnet in the creation process, or you can accept the
 default from OpenStack.